 It is quite obvious that these protein supplements are not naturally occurring rather they are isolated and processed from natural sources.
 As a result, they have their own side effects.
 Risks involve-

 - Excess of unused proteins are metabolized by the body into glucose and stored as fats.

 - Intolerance towards supplementary proteins may have an adverse effect on the digestive system and cause allergies

-- It has been found in a study that a protein rich diet is not good for kidney patients, so before taking any such supplements do get yourself properly diagnosed.
+- It has been found in a study that a protein-rich diet is not good for kidney patients, so before taking any such supplements do get yourself properly diagnosed.

 - May lead to nutritional deficiencies.

-- Can cause heavy metal poisoning, digestive discomfort, fatigue or headaches.
+- Can cause heavy metal poisoning, digestive discomfort, fatigue, or headaches.

 - If the intake of proteins crosses the limit of 2.2g/kg of body weight then severe side effects can be seen.

-A human body is a highly complex biological machine which functions properly if all the necessary elements are balanced in proper proportions.
+A human body is a highly complex biological machine that functions properly if all the necessary elements are balanced in proper proportions.
 Whether Supplements are Good or Bad?
 When you should use it or not?
 I will leave that on you to decide.
 Most importantly, it is always advisable before committing to a particular supplement have proper consultation about its dosage, frequency, time of intake, etc. from a professional doctor to avoid discomfort and side effects on your precious body.

 My personal Opinion